 Does anyone else remember the days of the special edition Christmas catalogs–glossy magazine pages filled with carefully photographed wonders that just begged to be circled with a big red marker?!?
 I remember those well, as does my mother.
-She commented just the other day that she knew as soon as I saw them I would ask for everything on every page.
+She commented a while back that she knew as soon as I saw them I would ask for everything on every page.
 And apparently, if I was told to narrow it down to just one thing, I would generally pick the most expensive thing in the catalog.
 What did I know about the cost of things at age 8?
-I like to believe I just had good taste for one so young!
+I like to believe I just had excellent taste for one so young!

 What I didn’t like about those catalogs was that I couldn’t keep them to all to myself.
 Even though it was hard to let go, I was forced to share them with my sister.
 (Sometimes I was so mistreated!)

-Since my children were pretty much weaned on the internet, they never had as much need for catalogs.
-I have one child who used to keep “bookmarks” on his Granny’s computer, so that she would know what to buy him.
+Since my children were pretty much weaned on the internet, they never had as much need for catalogs (although I did notice that Amazon now has one full of toys).
+I have one child who used to keep “bookmarks” on his Granny’s computer so that she would know what to buy him.
 They have never been the type of kids to ask for everything they see, but if they decide on something that they really, really want, they are pretty quick to let me know.

 Wish lists aren’t just for children either.
 In the past, I have made wish lists for gift exchanges with various adult family members.
 They can also come in very handy if you can convince your spouse to make one.
 At least, I think they would.
 I haven’t convinced mine to make one yet and he probably wouldn’t look at mine!!

 The greatest thing about a wish list is that it can be big or small.
 It can have the simplest of requests or the most outrageous of dreams.
 It is, very simply put, your wish!

 Here are a few things on my Christmas Wish List this year:

 - Outlander Kitchen Cookbook